Board Governance Best Practices for Nonprofit Organizations

 Board Orientation

-A formal orientation process ensures all board members receive relevant and consistent information on their governance responsibilities, the organization, and the board’s own expectations.
+A formal board orientation process ensures that all board members receive relevant and consistent information about their governance responsibilities, the organization, and the board’s expectations.

 Bylaws Review

-Bylaws formalize the board’s structure and practices.
+Nonprofit bylaws formalize the board’s structure and practices.
 The board’s needs evolve over time, as do the external circumstances within which the organization and the board function.
 It is necessary to review the clauses periodically to verify their continued appropriateness and to assess what might be missing.
-Consider having an attorney verify the bylaws are in compliance with the state statutes.
+Consider having an attorney verify that the bylaws comply with state statutes.

 Chief Executive Serving on the Board

-BoardSource recommends the chief executive be a non-voting member of the board, unless not permitted by law, to avoid actual or perceived conflicts of interest, questions concerning accountability, or blurring the line between oversight and execution.
-The chief executive’s input in board meeting deliberation is instrumental and invaluable for informed decision-making.
+BoardSource recommends that the chief executive be a non-voting member of the board, unless prohibited by law, to avoid actual or perceived conflicts of interest, questions about accountability, or blurring the line between oversight and execution.
+The chief executive’s input during board meetings is instrumental to informed decision-making.

 Board Job Description

 Board service comes with expectations and obligations.
-A written job description defines the collective governance role of the board and reminds it of the various activities that need to be incorporated in the board’s annual calendar.
+A written job description defines the board’s collective governance role and reminds it of the various activities that need to be incorporated into the board’s annual calendar.
 A separate set of expectations for individual board members will help them meet their legal obligations and engage productively in the board’s work.

 Managing Conflicts of Interest

-A conflict-of-interest policy defines conflicts of interests and how they will be managed.
-The board and senior staff should sign annual conflict-of interest statement, disclose known potential conflicts, and recuse themselves from participating in discussions and voting when conflicts do arise.
-Board members are expected to honor their legal duty of loyalty, by making decisions based on the best interests of the organization.
-By actively managing conflicts of interest — real or perceived — the board is better able to remain independent and unbiased in decision-making.
+A conflict-of-interest policy defines conflicts of interest and how they will be managed.
+The board and senior staff should sign an annual conflict-of-interest statement, disclose any known potential conflicts, and recuse themselves from discussions and voting when conflicts arise.
+Board members are expected to honor their legal duty of loyalty by making decisions based on the best interests of the organization.
+By actively managing conflicts of interest (real or perceived), the board is better able to remain independent and unbiased in decision-making.

 Personal Giving